PrimoRPA/Docs.Eng/README.md

 ![](.gitbook/assets/Primo-Logo.png)

-**Primo RPA** is a Russian software solution for robotization of business processes.
+**Primo RPA** is a software solution for robotization of business processes.

 Benefits of using Primo RPA:
 * Cost reduction by employing robots to perform repetitive routine operations.